tabarra/txAdmin/docs/recipe.md

 Runs a SQL query in the previously connected database.
 This query can be a file path **OR** a string, but not both at the same time!
 You need to execute the `connect_database` before this action.
-- `file:` The path of the SQL file to be executed.
+- `file`: The path of the SQL file to be executed.
-- `query:` The query string to be executed.
+- `query`: The query string to be executed.
 ```yaml
 # Running a query from a file
 - action: query_database